Shoal Creek making push to host 2022 PGA Championship - Shelby County Reporter

 “We had a significant renovation in 2017.
 We think we have a golf course that can stand up to the best players in the world.
 How it is set up would be up to the governing body, but we have a great piece of property and would be able to set it up to test the best in the world,” he said.

-The state of Alabama is also among one of the best in the state for golf, but often overlooked.
+The tournament would be a welcome sight to the area with the state of Alabama being among one of the best in the country for golf but often overlooked.

 With the Robert Trent Jones Golf Trail across the state featuring some of the top courses in the country as well as Greystone Golf and Country Club, the courses stand on their own.